 Source of Income Guidance for Calculation Earned Income Use current circumstances to anticipate future earnings.
-Include all family members age 18 or older, including income of a temporarily absent spouse or other usual family member.
+Include all family members aged 18 or older, including income of a temporarily absent spouse or other usual family member.
 Make sure to use annual figures.
 If wages are paid hourly, assume 2080 hours for full time employment.
 Income from Assets (interest earning bank accounts, stocks and bonds, CDs, IRAs, Keogh accounts, not improved-upon residential real property, etc.) Contributions and gifts Include as income if contributions are made on a regular basis.
 Alimony and child support Include.
 Income from a business Generally, this is gross income less expenses.
-Insurance settlements, inheritances, proceeds from sale of personal property and other lump sum payments Generally, these are assets and not income.
-Income from welfare assistance Count the basic welfare grant, and in states with separate "welfare rents", the maximum allowed for shelter and utilities.
+If net income shows as a loss, count as zero.
+Note: farm businesses may have different guidelines.
+Insurance settlements, inheritances, proceeds from sale of personal property and other lump sum payments Income from welfare assistance Count the basic welfare grant, and in states with separate "welfare rents", the maximum allowed for shelter and utilities.
 Periodic payments, such as social security, pensions, etc. Make sure to calculate the annual value of periodic payments.
 Lump sum payments are treated as assets.